Orani Church: History

 On January 6, 1942, Japanese forces bombed Bataan and the church of Orani sustained minimal damages.
-The religious services were suspended until the Liberation of the Philippines because the Japanese used the church as a garrison.
+The religious services were suspended until the liberation of the Philippines because the Japanese used the church as a garrison.
 According to a report of the mayor during the Japanese Occupation, Raymundo Galicia, the image of the Virgin was left untouched by the Japanese and remained on its altar during the entire Japanese Occupation.

-On August 15, 1945, the Church was rehabilitated by Fr.
-Elias Calimbas.
-Later, Fr.
-Simplicio Fernandez and Msgr.
-Emilano Santos finished its construction in 1982.